tpierrain/dddeu-workshop-from-problem-space-to-solution-space-/TheaterSuggestions/CSharp/HexagonalArchitecture.md

 # Hexagonal Architecture code sample

-__Thomas PIERRAIN__
+__Thomas Pierrain

-This solution is used to support various hands-on labs built and used for one of our DDD training course with Bruno (and Kenny)
+This solution is used to support various hands-on labs built and used for one of our DDD training course with Bruno Boucard (and Kenny Baas-Schwegler)

 The "__Hexagonal__" branch of this repo hosts a typical Hexagonal Architecture structure.